takemobiteam/takemobi-test.github.io/docs/index.md

 **TUI's Transfer Service** provides guests with a ride from the airport to their hotel and back for most tours, to ports and back for cruises, and between hotels for multi-hotel vacations.
 Each one-way ride is a **Transfer**.
 Mobi's Continuous Planning Service enables TUI’s Transfer Service to operate efficiently by scheduling optimized trips with TUI’s fleet in advance and enabling fast on-the-fly adjustments in response to disruptions like flight delays or vehicle breakdowns.

+^ The first sentance here is just a little awkward.

 ## Inputs and Outputs

 The Mobi Planner turns **Bookings** and **Flights** into **Trips**.
 For a single tour, a group of guests will have 2 separate Bookings for their **Arrival** to the tour **Destination** and their **Departure** from the tour Destination.